-19 Jul Keep Cool During San Antonio Heatwave
+29 Jun Keep Cool During San Antonio Summer

-The heatwave in San Antonio is not only uncomfortable, it’s bad for your health.
+The Summer heat in San Antonio is not only uncomfortable, it can be bad for your health.

 Fortunately, you can maximize comfort and save on cooling costs during even the hottest weather by developing wise habits.
 Start with these nine tips to keep cool: